Mark Twain said, “Mauritius was made first, then heaven and that heaven was copied after Mauritius.” He was right.

 One & Only Le Saint Geran

-In front of One & Only Le Saint Géran lies one of the most beautiful beaches on Mauritius, a private peninsula just for guests of this luxury resort.
-It’s also known for culinary excellence and a wide range of activities including state-of-the-art indoor and outdoor fitness center, volleyball courts, a kids’ club, and so much more.
+In front of One & Only Le Saint Géran lies one of Mauritius’s most beautiful beaches, a private peninsula just for guests of this luxury resort.
+It’s also known for culinary excellence and a wide range of activities including a state-of-the-art indoor and outdoor fitness center, volleyball courts, a kids’ club, and so much more.

-Located in the natural marine park of the Bay of Turtles, Oberois Mauritius is another excellent choice for luxury travelers.
-Find combed white sand beaches, four national monuments dating back to French Colonial times, twenty acres of lush subtropical gardens, fine international cuisine, daily complimentary activities and more here.
+Located in the Bay of Turtles’ natural marine park, Oberoi Mauritius is another excellent choice for luxury travelers.
+Find combed white sand beaches, four national monuments dating back to French Colonial times, twenty acres of lush subtropical gardens, fine international cuisine, daily complimentary activities, and more here.

 The bubbles are made from recycled materials and are air-conditioned inside.
 There is another Bubble Lodge on Deer Island underneath a sprawling banyan tree.

 Now that you know how to get to Mauritius and where to stay, you can pack your itinerary with these things to do.